Happy Almost New Year: Time to Examine Your Employment Processes for 2018

-Starting January 1, 2018, this new law amends the California Fair Employment and Housing Act to prohibit employers with five or more employees from inquiring about criminal history on an employment application and/or at any time (including the interview process) prior to making a conditional offer of employment.
+Starting January 1, 2018, this new law amends the California Fair Employment and Housing Act to prohibit employers with five or more employees from inquiring about criminal history on an employment application and/or at any time (including the interview process) before making a conditional offer of employment.
 This law also requires an employer who intends to deny an applicant a position of employment solely or in part because of the applicant’s conviction history to take an extra step.
 Make an individualized assessment of whether the applicant’s conviction history has a direct and adverse relationship with the specific duties of the job he or she is applying for, and to considering the nature and gravity of the offense, the amount of time that has passed, and the nature and duties of the job sought by the applicant.

 The employer also must provide a copy of the conviction history report, if any.
-The employer may, but is not required to, explain or justify the reasoning for its preliminary decision.
-The applicant must be provided with at least 5 business days to respond (before the employer can make a final decision on employment).
-If the applicant notifies the employer in writing that he or she disputes the accuracy of the conviction history and is obtaining evidence to support that assertion, the applicant must be given an additional 5 business days to respond to the notice.
+The employer may, but is not required to explain or justify the reasoning for its preliminary decision.
+The applicant must be provided with at least five business days to respond (before the employer can make a final decision on employment).
+If the applicant notifies the employer in writing that he or she disputes the accuracy of the conviction history and is obtaining evidence to support that assertion, the applicant must be given an additional five business days to respond to the notice.
 The employer is required to consider any information submitted by the applicant before making a final decision.

 If a final decision is made to deny employment, the employer again must provide written notification to the applicant and inform them of his or her right to file a complaint with the Department of Fair Employment and Housing and/or of any internal appeal rights the applicant may have to challenge the decision.
-Again, the employer may, but is not required to, explain its justification/reasoning for its final decision.
+Again, the employer may but is not required to explain its justification/reasoning for its final decision.